a-flyleaf/toyshelf/disaster-crew/levi.md

   - <b>main shape</b>: None in particular, kind of a mishmash.
   - <b>color association(s)</b>: Saturated purple.
   - A Nerd™; glasses and braces are key, everything else not so much.
-  - Tends to go for tighter clothing.
+  - Tends to wear tighter clothing.
   - Would follow the trends if she had the budget but all she's got are these shitty hand-me-down sneakers. ---No, actually, fuck the mainstream and their overpriced fabrics.
 Trends are for posers.

 songs: |-